 **There will be spoilers, because this movie is 80 years old and a cultural cornerstone.

 Rhett’s honesty and maturity are sharp contrasts to Scarlett O’Hara’s immaturity and manipulation.
 When we meet Scarlett, she is 16 and loves flirting with every single boy around her.
-She knows how to play the game without ever investing in it, because her heart belongs to the one man she can’t have.
-(I’ll get to Ashley Wilkes in a second, he’s a spineless prick.)
+She knows how to play the game without ever investing in it because her heart belongs to the one man she can’t have.
+(I’ll get to Ashley Wilkes in a second.
+He’s a spineless prick).
 Scarlett marries two men before Rhett, one out of spite and the other out of desperation for money.
-She marries Melanie’s younger brother Charles (who is promised to Ashley’s sister India) but he dies in the war, so she steals her sister’s much older boyfriend Frank Kennedy, along with all of his money.
+She marries Melanie’s younger brother Charles (who is promised to Ashley’s sister India) but he dies in the war, so she steals her sister’s much older boyfriend Frank Kennedy and all of his money.
 Both of these men “belonged” to other girls, but Scarlett doesn’t care about things like feelings or keeping promises.
-Throughout the entire 12 years of the movie, Scarlett wants only one man-Ashley Wilkes, who is married to Melanie Hamilton.
+Throughout the entire 12 years of the movie, Scarlett wants only one man: Ashley Wilkes, who is married to Melanie Hamilton.

 Rhett and Scarlett are complex individuals and their complex relationship requires its own analysis.
 Scarlett is 16 at the start of the movie and Rhett is 33.
 That is a 17-year age difference, which in itself wasn’t awful in their day.
 The subtle problem with this is their maturity levels.
 Throughout the entire movie, Rhett is a fully formed adult while Scarlett is an impetuous, stubborn, self-centered teenager up until the very last scene.
 It takes the death of a major character for Scarlett to fully realize and embrace the love being offered to her.
 But by the time she sees common sense, Rhett has finally had enough and simply gives up.
 It’s a tragedy of passing ships and people too alike for their own good .